ducrot/starter-angular-symfony/README.md

 =======================

-# features
+## features

 - authentication via JWT, login, logout, session expiration support
 - angular production builds delivered by symfony (with proper caching)
-- all data exchange between server and frontend uses [Twirp](https://twitchtv.github.io/twirp/docs/intro.html)
+- all data exchange between server and frontend uses [Twirp](https://twitchtv.github.io/twirp/docs/intro.html) and [Protocol buffers](https://developers.google.com/protocol-buffers)
 - automatic formatting of exceptions for angular client (stack traces if symfony debug = true)
 - each request is tagged with a unique id, id is logged with every log record, delivered to client